GitGuardian/ggtools/new-arch-migration/README.md

         • Deploying release: sequence <N>, version YYYY.MM.PATCH OK
     ```

 Et voilà!
 You should access to your GitGuardian dashboard.

+ℹ️ Please note that a new Ingress/LoadBalancer resource will be created during the migration and will replace the old one, so you will need to manually update any DNS CNAME record pointing to that resource after the migration.

 ### Rollback procedure